 Imagine trying to drive a car without knowing how to use the brakes, the gas pedal, the steering wheel, turn signals, and other essential components of the vehicle.
 It’s not that different from trying to navigate everyday life without knowing how or when to change course.
 You also don’t know how to put on the brakes, or slow down or speed up depending on your life’s challenges.

 The lack of positive and appropriate coping mechanisms is one of the major reasons why relapses sometimes occur during the path to recovery.
 Learning constructive and healthy ways of managing stressful emotions and situations increases the chances of maintaining a happy, sober life.
 It’s also important to remember that mastering life skills result in increased self-confidence and self-esteem and that the process builds on itself.
-For instance, those who haven’t learned to balance a household budget begins to gain motivation and confidence once those skills begin to develop and be put into use.
+For instance, those who haven’t learned to balance a household budget begin to gain motivation and confidence once those skills begin to develop and be put into use.

 What Life Skills Are Most Important for Those in Recovery?